Small business recovery looks brighter through digital lens

 Vivi and Amy have since made a B2B play by marketing the boxes to corporations for client gifts as a new revenue stream.
 “It really is trusting your gut and paying attention to how the world is moving and what your customers are wanting — that’s how you run a business,” said Amy.

 The Visa Back to Business global study, which surveyed SMBs and consumers in nine regions around the world, found that 68 percent of consumers say COVID-19 has permanently changed the way they pay.
 Curbside checkout, ecommerce and contactless ways to pay (via card or mobile pay) have all gained favor with consumers over the last 18 months.
 Small business owners show a ray of optimism too.
 While 54 percent of SMBs say the past year has been a challenge for their business, 46 percent have viewed it as an opportunity, up from 38 percent in November 2020.

 “We’ve pivoted from hiring chefs and servers to hiring entrepreneurs, trailblazers and innovators who want to help grow this company and scale it,” added Amy.
 Employees have gone off to start their own businesses during the pandemic with Amy and Vivi’s support, including pop-up events like Wigs and Pigs Night, a drag show/game night/trivia gathering hosted by a former Pig & A Jelly Jar employee and a banana bread company that uses their restaurant jams.
 “Our business is very inclusive in its intention because we come from a place of kindness” adds Amy.

 Visa has made a multi-year commitment to digitize 50 million SMBs worldwide, so far reaching an estimated 16 million small and micro businesses (SMBs) like Pig & A Jelly Jar worldwide just this summer.
-For more information about programs available to small and micro businesses, visit the Visa Small Business Hub and the Visa Small Business COVID-19 support site.
+For more information about programs available to small and micro businesses, visit the Visa Small Business Hub.